Nabeel-Shehzad/chrome_screenshot/README.md

 1. After installation, you'll see a floating 📸 button on all web pages
 2. **To take a screenshot**: Click the button
 3. **To move the button**: Drag it to any position on the screen
-4. Screenshots are automatically saved to your Downloads folder with timestamp
+4. Screenshots are automatically saved to your Downloads/screenshots folder with timestamp

 ## Files Structure